acsellers/dr/README.md

-Doc: ORM via Code Generation
+Doctor: ORM via Code Generation
 ============================

 In Go, there are several ways to get the expressiveness of generic operations: